alexismenanieves/Classes_in_Python/README.md

 ## README

-This project contains a notebook with an introduction to classes in python.
+This project contains a notebook with an introduction to classes in Python.
 Some concepts are addressed, like attributes, methods and inheritance.
-You are expected to know how to run Jupyter, Python 3.6 or above is required.
+You are expected to know how to run Jupyter.
+Python 3.6 or above is required.

 ### Structure